 Advice for Couples

-“If you are planning to do photoshoot in Bangkok it’s important to choose a photographer who speaks English.
+“If you are planning to do a photoshoot in Bangkok, it’s important to choose a photographer who speaks English.
 A language barrier can cause a lot of issues.
-Also, choose your locations well in advance as you may need to take permissions to shoot at some places which can be time consuming as well as costly.”
+Also, choose your locations well in advance as you may need to take permissions to shoot at some places which can be time-consuming as well as costly.”